A nonamenable "factor" of a Euclidean space

 Returning to the initial question, to what extent are Cayley graphs $G$ representable as an invariant tiling of $\R^d$ with {\it indistinguishable} tiles, our method gives a positive answer not only for $T_3$ but also for all amenable groups.

-\begin{theorem} Let $G$ be a transitive {\it amenable} graph.
-Then there is a random tiling of $\R^3$ with indistinguishable tiles, such that the adjacency graph of the tiling is $G$, and such that the tiling is invariant under the isometries of $\R^3$.
-The representation can be viewed as an $\Aut (T_3)$-invariant map from $V(T_3)$ to the set of tiles. \end{theorem}
+\begin{theorem} Let $G$ be a locally finite Cayley graph of an infinite {\it amenable} group.
+Then for $d\geq 3$ there is a random tiling of $\R^d$ with indistinguishable tiles, such that the adjacency graph of the tiling is $G$, and such that the tiling is invariant under the isometries of $\R^d$.
+The representation can also be viewed as an $\Aut (G)$-invariant map from $V(G)$ to the set of tiles. \end{theorem}

 In the remainder of this section, we sketch the proof of Theorem \ref{question} from Theorem \ref{mackovilag}.

 {\bf Observation} (Damien Gaboriau) The usual Cayley graph of the Baumslag-Solitar group BS(1,2)$=\langle a,b|a^{-1}ba=b^2\rangle$ can be partitioned into connected pieces such that the adjecency graph between the pieces is $T_3$.